Kevin Young on His Book “Night Watch,” Inspired by Death and Dante

 I love that anthology you've done about grief.

-No memorial service needs Needs Look Any Farther Than That Book.
+No memorial service needs to look any farther than that book.
 It's an extraordinary book.

 And you've written about the blues and African-American experience in general.
 And you've also published books of prose, too.

-So all to say that you're an extraordinary, prolific writer and editor.
+So all to say that you're an extraordinary, prolific writer writer and editor.

 I wonder what themes you see at this point in your life that are running throughout everything.